electronut/ElectronutLabs-bluey/README.md

 Bluey is shipped with either Arduino bootloader or Nordic DFU-OTA bootloader as per the selection at the time of purchase.
 While Arduino bootloader facilitates programming Bluey using Arduino IDE via serial USB cable, Nordic's DFU-OTA bootloader allows the user to update device firmware using Nordic's software development kit (SDK) and nRF Connect mobile application over bluetooth.

+We have created an [Arduino library](https://github.com/electronut/ElectronutLabs_Bluey_Arduino_Library) with example projects to help you get started quickly.

 <h3><a href="#Arduino">Guide: Using Arduino</a><h3/>

 <h3><a href="#Nordic OTA">Guide: Using Nordic SDK</a><h3/>